bigdata-i523/hid209/README.md

    - Han, Wenxuan
    hid:
    - 209
-   title: This is my paper about the other abc
+   title: Clustering Algorithms in Big Data Analysis
-   abstract: This paper showcases tis and that and the other in regards to abc
+   abstract: This paper will focus on clustering algorithms which developed as a powerful tool for big data analysis.
+It will introduce the main clustering types and analyze some highly used algorithms.
    url: https://github.com/bigdata-i523/hid209/paper2/paper2.pdf
    type: latex
    status: in progress